micworg/stir/README.md

 * 2x Magnmet mount (3D printed)
 * 4x Neodymium magnet 20x10 mm (N52, 1 oder 2 mm dick)

+In addition, a housing is required that can be individually designed according to possibilities and capabilities.

 ## Reference